jbruws/acsim/README.md

     - `./setup.sh SQLITE`

+    You'll be prompted for a admin password.
+It's stored as a hash, so don't forget it!

-    View `.env` and `config.yaml` files and check them for any errors.
+    View `.env` and `data/config.yaml` files and check them for any errors.

 4. Finally, run the program:

     `cargo run`

-Once the compilation finishes, application logs will start appearing in the console and in `acsim.log` file.
+Once the compilation finishes, application logs will start appearing in the console and in `data/acsim.log` file.
 Navigate to `127.0.0.1:8080` in your browser, and you should be greeted with ACSIM's home page.
 By default, the server will be accessible with any IP (`0.0.0.0`), **as long as the port 8080 is open.**

 # Special Thanks